The Wheel of Fortune Tarot Card Meaning

 Is The Wheel of Fortune a yes or no card?

-What does The Wheel of Fortune symbolise?
+What does The Wheel of Fortune mean for career decisions?